A number of communities across the U.S. have organized their own community crime prevention experiments, but the results have been mixed.

 Very few community issues provoke stronger reactions than does the problem of crime.
 When criminal activity is on the rise, rich and poor of all races agree that something should be done to reverse the trend.
 Until recently, however, the grassroots response to such a situation usually consisted of needling the police and courts with demands for increased patrols, tougher sentencing, or the establishment of civilian review boards.
 Lately, though, a few communities have been dealing with crime on their own.
 The results of independent community crime prevention actions so far are a mixed bag of successes, failures, promising efforts, and potential troubles.

 One community-based crime control program that's received considerable attention has operated in San Francisco since 1977.
 Dispute boards that have been established in two of this city's neighborhoods—Bernal Heights and Visitacion Valley—handle more than one hundred cases a year, ranging from burglaries and assaults to housing and consumer disputes.
 The panels are made up entirely of neighborhood residents.
-There are no lawyers, no records, and no sentences, and the entire process takes place independent of
+There are no lawyers, no records, and no sentences, and the entire process takes place independent of the courts or the police.

 Can this sort of "people's court" really be effective?
 The group's organizers say yes, but they emphasize that the real value of such boards is not limited to putting a dent in crime statistics.